-- 15 or more dwellings but fewer than 20 dwellings: 24% of the developable part of the site; - 20 or more dwellings but fewer than 25 dwellings: 26% of the developable part of the site; - 25 or more dwellings but fewer than 30 dwellings: 28% of the developable part of the site; - 30 or more dwellings: 30% of the developable part of the site.
+- 20 or more dwellings but fewer than 25 dwellings: 26% of the developable part of the site, but reduced to 11% in the first year, 16% in the second year and 21% in the third year after States' adoption of this Plan; - 25 or more dwellings but fewer than 30 dwellings: 28% of the developable part of the site, but reduced to 13% in the first year, 18% in the second year and 23% in the third year after the States' adoption of this Plan; - 30 or more dwellings: 30% of the developable part of the site, but reduced to 15% in the first year, 20% in the second year and 25% in the third year after the States' adoption of this Plan.

-In assessing proposals, the Environment Department will have regard to the provisions of the Supplementary Planning Guidance: Affordable Housing which sets out further advice about how this policy will be applied.
+In assessing proposals, the Authority will have regard to the provisions of the Supplementary Planning Guidance: Affordable Housing which sets out further advice about how this policy will be applied.

-Where the provision of land is not feasible, the Environment Department will consider the provision of completed units or off-site provision in accordance with the scale set out above.
+Where the provision of land is not feasible, the Authority will consider the provision of completed units or off-site provision in accordance with the scale set out above.
 The density, mix, and type of units proposed must be consistent with all the relevant policies of the Island Development Plan.

-In exceptional circumstances, where the Environment Department is satisfied that the application of this policy would result in it not being viable to proceed with a housing development, the above requirement may be reduced.
-In these circumstances the Environment Department will consider the circumstances of the particular proposal and will require the maximum percentage of affordable housing provision which is viable for that site, up to the maximum amount identified above.
+Where the Authority is satisfied that the application of this policy, including all provisions for options such as those relating to the mix of unit type and tenure and the provision of land or units on or off site to the States of Guernsey or a housing association, and/or the particular site constraints, would result in it not being viable to proceed with a housing development, the above percentage requirement may be reduced.
+In these circumstances the Authority will consider the circumstances of the particular proposal and will require the maximum percentage of affordable housing provision which is viable for that site, up to the maximum amount identified above.

-The Environment Department will consider the imposition of conditions on grant of planning permission or entering into a planning covenant to ensure the provision of the appropriate level of affordable housing.
+The Authority will consider the imposition of conditions on grant of planning permission or entering into a planning covenant to ensure the provision of the appropriate level of affordable housing.

-19.13 Protection of Housing Stock
+19.13.
+Protection of Housing Stock

-- 19.13.1 In order to support the objectives of the Strategic Land Use Plan and the Island Development Plan it is important that there is no overall loss to the existing housing stock either through redevelopment or change of use.
-The Environment Department will support proposals to upgrade substandard residential accommodation where this accords with all the relevant policies of the Island Development Plan. - 19.13.2 There will be support for the retention and improvement of existing housing and the reuse of structurally sound redundant buildings for residential purposes (see Policies GP16(A) and GP16(B) Conversion of Redundant Buildings) where this accords with all the relevant policies of the Island Development Plan.
-Redevelopment or refurbishment schemes that affect existing housing will generally be required to incorporate proposals to maintain the number of housing units on the site, and, where possible, to improve and enhance the quality of the residential building stock through the use of sustainable building measures (see Policy GP8 Design and Policy GP9 Sustainable Development).
+19.13.1.
+In order to support the objectives of the Strategic Land Use Plan and the Island Development Plan it is important that there is no overall loss to the existing housing stock either through redevelopment or change of use.
+Support will be given to proposals to upgrade substandard residential accommodation where this accords with all the relevant policies of the Island Development Plan.

+19.13.2.
+There will be support for the retention and improvement of existing housing and the reuse of structurally sound redundant buildings for residential purposes (see Policies GP16(A): Conversion of Redundant Buildings and GP16(B): Conversion of Redundant Buildings - Demolition and Redevelopment) where this accords with all the relevant policies of the Island Development Plan.
+Redevelopment or refurbishment schemes that affect existing housing will generally be required to incorporate proposals to maintain the number of housing units on the site, and, where possible, to improve and enhance the quality of the residential building stock through the use of sustainable building measures (see Policy GP8: Design and Policy GP9: Sustainable Development).